Lab 99 Web Design

 To understand how to use Textpattern as a content management system, we need to understand how articles and sections work together.
 Let’s begin by examining a very basic website.

-We saw in Pages and Sections how to create a static website using Textpattern.
+In the Pages and Sections tutorial, we learned how to create a static website using Textpattern.
 Let’s assume that this website consists of three HTML pages:

 • a Home page;